umeshsakinala/umeshsakinala/README.md

 ### Hey, I'm Umesh Chandra! 🤞

-Iam a ~~Web Designer~~ Student with UI design skills from VIT Chennai.
+Iam a ~~Web Designer~~ Student with UI designing and programming skills from VIT Chennai.

 Since 2020 I've been living with Programming.